wojtek555/angular2-logger/README.md

 ## TODO

 - Support different loaders and modes.
+- Ability to add logging time to the messages.
 - Support named loggers.
 - No coding required Dashboard UI to handle loggers.

+*This step is only temporary until future, hopefully soon, improvements.

 ## LICENSE